HubSpot has a way of getting bigger. What starts out as a marketing system soon becomes woven into the very fabric of your business.

 Salary ranges are always problematic.
 So much can depend on what part of the country you’re in, your industry, and what you’re expecting your new hire to do.

-It’s worth noting that your HubSpot specialist could be a remote employee, so you don’t have to limit your search (or your salary range) to your geographic area.
+It’s worth noting that your HubSpot admin could be a remote employee, so you don’t have to limit your search (or your salary range) to your geographic area.

 How to evaluate your finalists

 Before you make an offer, you want to see how your candidates do with a real life situation that’s similar to the work they’ll do each day.
 Although any hiring process activity is artificial, the right series of tasks can show you a lot about how the right candidate can come in and immediately contribute.

 Send over a few screenshots that show your last email marketing campaign.
 These should include statistics, contact exclusion criteria, and email copy.

 Give your candidates a set amount of time (24 or 48 hours, say), and then have them submit their feedback in a video or in a meeting with you.